At CU Boulder, experiments and instruction involving animal use are based on three major principles:

 For immediate medical care for animals, contact the CU Boulder Veterinarian at UCB.Veterinarian@colorado.edu.

-- For access to the NIH-endorsed guidelines that cover all aspects of animal care, see the Guide for the Care and Use of Laboratory Animals, Eighth Edition.
+- Guide for the Care and Use of Laboratory Animals, Eighth Edition.
 This covers proper methods for aseptic surgery, survival surgery, pre-op and post-op monitoring, and general daily animal care, among many other topics.
 CU Boulder adheres to the Guide.

 The IACUC Office can answer your questions regarding forms, deadlines, specific protocol questions, animal tracking, training documentation, or direct you to the appropriate party.